GarethSharpe/bibliography-app/README.md

 	1. SUBMIT: 	create a new Book and add it to the bibliograph list (if the Book is not a duplicate).
 	2. GET:		send to client a list of entries matching particular request.
 	3. UPDATE: 	update a relevant entry in the bibliography list (excluding ISBN).
-	4. DELETE:	remove the relevant entry from the bibliography list.
+	4. REMOVE:	remove the relevant entry from the bibliography list.

 Once an operation has taken place, the server will sent either the data requested or a confirmation message to the client.
 If the operation could not take place, the server will send an appropriate error message to the client.